PacificBiosciences/pb-CpG-tools/README.md

 ## Output modes and option details

 The `--pileup-mode` argument selects the modification probability calculation
 - `model`: (default) This is the recommended pileup mode.
 It uses distributions of modification scores and a machine-learning model to calculate the modification probabilities across CpG sites.
-When using this option a path to a tflite model file must be provided with the `--model` argument.
-The current recommended model is `pileup_calling_model.v1.tflite` found in the [models](models) directory.
 - `count`: For a given site, all bases with a 5mC modification probability greater than 0.5 are classified as modified, and all other bases are classified as unmodified.
 The methylation probability for a site is set to the proportion of bases classified as modified.
 In addition, the count and average modification probability (expressed as a percentage),